noahc3/Homebrew-Guide/wiiu/browserexp.rst

 If you installed any of the Haxchi-compatible games we mentioned in the preparations you can now proceed to install Haxchi.
 Compared to the browser exploit, haxchi does not require any luck or internet and is just a launchable icon on your home menu.

-**NOTE:** Your DS game must be installed on your NAND, installing it on a USB could potentially cause a brick and does not work
+**NOTE:** Your DS game must be installed on your NAND, otherwise it will not work!

 1. Select `Haxchi` in your Homebrew Channel.
 2. Select the DS title you would like to overwrite with Haxchi